Tomey20/code-for-masters-thesis/README.md

 # code-for-masters-thesis
-Code for a Master’s Thesis
+This repository contains the implementated code for my Master’s Thesis